GuidanceMantras/GuidanceMantras/README.md

 ### Good And Bad
 - As a person and being a human being, you should know/learn to distinguish/differentiate between good and bad in life
-- Good and bad might be person/people, relatives, surroundings, situation, relationships,, other people's action, suggestions, mindset, adivce, asking, work, dreams, goals, spending, habits,  lifestyle, discussions, arguments and so on
+- Good and bad might be person/people, relatives, surroundings, situation, relationships,, other people's action, suggestions, mindset, adivce, asking, work, dreams, goals, spending, habits,  lifestyle, eating, watching, seeing, looking at, thinking, thoughts, discussions, arguments and so on
 - your habits, your work, your help, your spending, your dreams, your goals,  your actions, your suggestions, your talks, your mindset, your lifestyle, discussions, arguments and so on

 ### Legs on Two Boats